Scythe by Neal Shusterman

 Particularly fascinating is the idea that we can be removed from loss in this age than ever before, but we lose something critical it is removed completely.
 I think that’s right; that life is more precious and worthwhile because it has an end.
 We only have a finite amount of time.
 If you focus on that too much it becomes an issue, but if you forget, it’s an even greater issue.

 The story behind.
-I liked the characters, and enjoyed the action.
+I liked the characters and enjoyed the action.
 Overall it has all the markers of a great story, it kept me on the edge of my seat and asking for more; in fact, I’ve already read Thunderhead and will be posting about that very soon.
-I will have to read more from Shusterman as the easy writing of Scythe allows this book to have its impact in the ideas, and in the ideas the book finds its humanity.
+I will have to read more from Shusterman as the easy writing of Scythe allows this book to have its impact on the ideas, and in the ideas, the book finds its humanity.